 Investigators have determined that the HTRA1 gene is located on the long arm (q) of chromosome 10 (10q25.3-q26.2).
 Chromosomes, which are present in the nucleus of human cells, carry the genetic information for each individual.
 Human body cells normally have 46 chromosomes.
 Pairs of human chromosomes are numbered from 1 through 22 and the sex chromosomes are designated X and Y. Males have one X and one Y chromosome and females have two X chromosomes.
 Each chromosome has a short arm designated “p” and a long arm designated “q”.
 Chromosomes are further sub-divided into many bands that are numbered.
 For example, “chromosome 25q25.3-q26.2” refers to bands 25.3-26.2 on the long arm of chromosome 10.
 The numbered bands specify the location of the thousands of genes that are present on each chromosome.

-CARASIL is an extremely rare disorder that has bee mainly described in the Japanese medical literature, but also reported in Caucasian population.
-More males have been reported with the disorder than females.
+CARASIL is an extremely rare disorder that has been mainly described in the Japanese medical literature, but also reported in Chinese and Caucasian populations.
+Gender disparity has not been determined.
 The exact incidence of CARASIL is unknown.
-Some researchers believe that cases of CARASIL often goes undiagnosed or misdiagnosed, making it difficult to determine the disorders true frequency in the general population.
+Some researchers believe that CARASIL often goes undiagnosed or misdiagnosed, making it difficult to determine the true frequency of this condition in the general population.

-CARASIL should be suspected in individuals with early-onset leukoaraiosis, alopecia in the teens, and lumbago with spondylosis.
+CARASIL should be suspected in individuals with early-onset leukoaraiosis, alopecia in the teens or the twenties, and acute lumbago with spondylosis.
 However, it has been proofed that the alopecia has not been observed in several cases and spondylosis is common in elderly.
 A diagnosis of CARASIL is made based upon identification of these characteristic symptoms, a detailed patient history, a thorough clinical evaluation and a variety of tests including specialized imaging techniques.
 Imaging techniques may include magnetic resonance imaging (MRI).
 An MRI uses a magnetic field and radio waves to produce cross-sectional images of particular organs and bodily tissues including the brain.
-An MRI can identify characteristic changes in the brains of individuals with CARASIL.
-However, such changes are not unique to CARASIL and can occur with other disorders.
+An MRI can identify characteristic changes, such as bilateral lesion in the anterior temporal regions, in the external capsules and in the pontocerebellar tract in the brains of individuals with CARASIL.

 A diagnosis of CARASIL can be confirmed through molecular genetic testing, which identifies characteristic mutations of the HTRA1 gene.